Sam Rutigliano: Early life

 Rutigliano, the son of Italian immigrants, played high school football at Erasmus Hall High School in Brooklyn.
 He played college football at East Central Junior College, Tennessee, where he roomed with future professional wrestling star Lou Albano, and Tulsa.
 He coached at the high school level in New York and Connecticut, including Horace Greeley High School in Chappaqua, NY and Greenwich High School.

+Sam Rutigliano became a Christian after the death of his daughter Nancy in a car accident in 1962.

 Coaching career

 He was then defensive backs coach at the University of Connecticut from 1964 to 1965 and the wide receivers coach at the University of Maryland in 1966.
 He became a professional football assistant with the Denver Broncos in 1967.
 He was an assistant with the New England Patriots, New York Jets, and New Orleans Saints over the next eleven years before being given the head coaching job for the Cleveland Browns in 1978.

 Over the next six years, Rutigliano was the coach of the famed "Kardiac Kids" Browns.
 He led the 1980 Browns to the AFC Central Division Championship.
 The final play of the Browns' playoff game with the Oakland Raiders would be the most memorable moment in Rutigliano's coaching career.
 Down 14–12 and within field goal range, Rutigliano decided to run one more play rather than kick a game-winning field goal.
 The play, called "Red Right 88", resulted in an end-zone interception with 41 seconds left that led to the Browns losing.
+After the loss, Rutigliano said at the press conference, “There are 800 million Chinese who didn’t even know we played today.
+We’ll get over this.”

 Despite the early playoff exit, Rutigliano received NFL Coach of the Year honors for the 1980 season.
 The Browns returned to the playoffs in 1982 in the strike-shortened season that saw them go 4-5 and rally around Paul McDonald as the quarterback for the last three games due to an injury to Sipe.
 They trailed by three to the Raiders at halftime but gave up 14 unanswered points and lost 27–10.
 After a 9–7 season the following year, Sipe left the Browns for the United States Football League.
 McDonald was left as the starter for Cleveland for 1984.
 After a stretch where the team went 1–7, Rutigliano was fired.
 He was replaced by defensive coordinator Marty Schottenheimer, who went 4–4 as interim coach and was later retained.
 In his six and a half seasons with the Browns, Rutigliano compiled a 47–50 record.

 After being let go by the Browns, Rutigliano served as an analyst for NBC Sports and ESPN for three years.
 He also held football camps in Italy and was a consultant for the Italian Football League.